bluwy/website/src/posts/2019-06-06-3-ways-to-fix-rainmeter-crashes/index.md

 Steps:

-1. In Windows, search for **Add or remove programs**, search for Rainmeter and click Uninstall.
+1. In Windows, search for "Add or remove programs", search for Rainmeter and click Uninstall.

 2. Go to the [Rainmeter website][rainmeter] and download the latest release.